dash-docs/dash-docs/_includes/devdoc/dash-core/rpcs/rpcs/protx.md

 - n: "`operatorPayoutAddress`"
   t: "string (hex)"
   p: "Optional<br>(0 or 1)"
-  d: "The Dash address to use for the operator portion of masternode reward payments.
-Can be null"
+  d: "The Dash address used for operator reward payments.
+Only allowed when the ProRegTx had a non-zero `operatorReward` value."
 {% enditemplate %}

 *Result---provider update service transaction hash*